Item 28: Use macros judiciously

 // output: x = 3, y = 6

-Assuming that this behaviour isn't intended, the solution is simply to evaluate the expression once, and assign the result to a local variable:
+Assuming that this behavior isn't intended, one way to fix it is simply to evaluate the expression once and assign the result to a local variable:

 }